Last Updated: 10/19/2021

 As a responsible homeowner, you know that it’s important to clean the dryer’s lint trap before or after every load to ensure that it doesn’t build up too thick.
-Most of us had this rule drilled into our parents’ minds as we became old enough to do our laundry, though some people learn the hard way that forgetting to clean the lint trap can lead to damp clothes at best and a possible dryer fire in the worst possible scenario.
+Most of us had this rule drilled into our parents’ minds as we became old enough to do our laundry, though some people learn the hard way that forgetting to clean the lint trap can lead to damp clothes at best and a dryer fire in the worst of scenarios.

 The fact of the matter is that our dryers produce a lot of clean lint made up mostly of tiny scraps of thread and fluff that has come off of the drying clothing.
 The lint trap does its best to pull these bits off the clothes themselves so that we can wear them freshly clean without worrying about a lint roller, but some of us can’t help but wonder… is there something better to do with all that lint?
 Every time you clear the trap, you come away with a decent-sized handful of clean cloth fluff, and we can usually see what seems to be a ton more hiding in the trap housing and the vent.